Welcome to the Lund Theatre

 Volunteer

 Please reserve your preferred volunteer dates on our shared calendar.
-Volunteers are needed from 6:45 pm to 10 pm on Wednesday, Friday, Saturday and Sunday nights.
+Volunteers are needed from 6:45 pm to 10 pm on Wednesday, Friday, and Saturday nights and from 1:15 pm to 4:30 pm on Sunday afternoons.

 If you are a new volunteer, we will provide training on your first night.
 Please indicate if you're new when selecting a volunteer date on the calendar.